 In a time when nearly every institution (schools, churches, universities, businesses) claims to value diversity in its mission statement, Austin writes in breathtaking detail about her journey to self-worth and the pitfalls that kill our attempts at racial justice.
 Her stories bear witness to the complexity of America's social fabric and invite the reader to confront apathy, recognise God's ongoing work in the world and discover how Blackness-if we let it-can save us all.

-'Austin Channing Brown introduces herself as a master memoirist.
-This book will break open hearts and minds.
-It's an example of how one woman can change the world by telling the truth about her life with unflinching, relentless courage' GLENNON DOYLE
+'An example of how one woman can change the world by telling the truth about her life with unflinching, relentless courage' GLENNON DOYLE, author of UNTAMED

 'Most people say, "that books has legs"; I measure the impact of a book by how often I throw it across the room.
 [Austin's book] has serious wings.
 It broke me open' BRENE BROWN